This handy guide includes information on French management culture, hierarchy, negotiations, and business etiquette in France.

 Appointments in France

-Appointments are necessary and should be made at least 2 weeks in advance.
+Appointments are necessary; make them at least two weeks in advance.
 A good time to schedule appointments is at 11.00 or 15.30 Avoid scheduling meetings during August, as this is a common vacation period.

 A handshake is a common way of greeting in France.
 Family, close friends and long-term colleagues kiss on both cheeks (depending on the region people originate from they kiss two or four times).